spongebobgamer2000/playplace22ruffle/README.md

 ```
 (If it doesnt show the script) https://pastebin.com/zbEspgPv

-If you don

 ### I WILL be updating this frequently but you DONT have to change the embedded Script!!

-PS: If ruffle complains i will comply if they want me to change it up
+PS: If ruffle complains about legal stuff i will comply if they want me to change it up